This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Q: I’d like to take photos of the Onsen/myself bathing.
 Can I bring my camera or smartphone?

 Absolutely not!
 Even if you vow not to take pictures of other bathers, this is a privacy infringement and will get you into serious trouble if caught.
-If you insist on taking photos, opt for staying a room with private Onsen or renting out an Onsen for your private enjoyment.
+If you insist on taking photos, opt for staying in a room with a private Onsen or renting out an Onsen for your private enjoyment.

 Q: What should I bring?